tdo1/GoogleSheetToCastleDb/README.md

 # GoogleSheetToCastleDb
-google script to export google Sheet To castleDb
+google script to export google Sheet To castleDb, it can be use after in godot and this plugin https://github.com/thejustinwalsh/castledb-godot

 use !!!NameOfSheet for declare beginning of the db sheet use !!end for declare the end of the dbSheet